OfficeDev/hands-on-labs/Ignite18/excel-web-addin/Pivots-Lab.md

 }
 ```

-Step 2.2 Add Code to create a Pivot Table.
+Step 2.2 Add Code to create a Pivot Table in the createPivot method.

 ```javascript
 async function createPivot() {